Life can take us in many different directions, it's finding the right path for the financial life we want to lead.

 Financial Life Journeys across Society

-By analysing Financial Life Journeys for different groups of people and focusing on a particular Risks in Life, the 6 Moments That Matter can help to help identify positive changes to close financial gaps and improve financial futures.
+By analysing Financial Life Journeys for different groups of people and focusing on a particular Risks in Life, the 6 Moments That Matter can help to identify positive changes to close financial gaps in society and improve financial futures.
+The associated PEOPLE Framework is designed to enable organisations to identify and embed inclusive and financially fair approaches according to their purpose and strategy, their organisational model and role in society.

 Click on the interactive Financial Life Journey to see example actions that may be taken by people, employers, guidance bodies, financial services, regulators and policymakers to improve and level up financial futures in 6 Moments That Matter.